rust-lang/book/second-edition/nostarch/chapter01.md

 start the project off using Cargo, that will be a lot easier to do.

-As the vast majority of Rust projects use Cargo, the rest of this book will assume that you're using Cargo too.
+As the vast majority of Rust projects use Cargo, the rest of this book will assume that you’re using Cargo too.
 Cargo comes installed with Rust itself, if you used the official installers as covered in the “Installation” section.
 If you installed Rust through some other means, you can check if you have Cargo installed by entering the following into your terminal: